benashby/benashby.github.io/_posts/2024-12-09-rust-lifecycle-borrowing.md

 ## The Borrow Checker: Ensuring Safety

-Rust’s compiler [uses a borrow checker](https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html#meta) to verify these constraints at compile time.
+[Rust’s compiler uses a borrow checker](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html){: target="_blank" rel="noopener"} to verify these constraints at compile time.
 The borrow checker prevents you from compiling code that would create invalid or conflicting references.

 For example, Rust won’t allow a scenario where you have both a mutable reference and a shared reference alive at the same time: